wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 **Obi-Wan:** Clearly not, you never seem to use them.

-**Courtney:** and this was hanging in the tree too...
+**Courtney:** and this was hanging in't tree too...

-**Obi-Wan:** _examining it more closely_ It appears to be some Canine Organic Matter, there must be some good reason it was left hanging in a tree.
+**Obi-Wan:** _examining it more closely, then sniffing it_ It appears to be some Canine Organic Matter.
+There must be some good reason it was left hanging in a tree.
 You should keep hold of it in case it becomes useful.
 Come on Mr Suey, follow us, we need to travel to the remote space outpost Flash _ahahhh... they all look up and around trying to work out where the noise came from_.

 **Suey:** Calamity love, I'm just off out for a bit.

-**Calamity:** Don't forget to get my bunion cream
+**Calamity:** Don't forget to get my bunion cream.

 _curtains close as they leave_